Headphones, headsets, earphones and earbuds – what is the difference after all?

 Both come with their advantages and disadvantages.

-Opened-back headphones carry the benefit of allowing you to hear yourself while the headphones are on, which can be beneficial for anyone that’s trying to speak while using them.
-For example, many gamers enjoy using open-back headphones because they allow for a more spacious and more immersive sound with the added benefit of not having to shout while communicating in online matches.
+Opened-back headphones carry the benefit of allowing you to hear yourself while the headphones are on, which can be beneficial for anyone who is trying to speak while using them.
+For example, many gamers enjoy using open-back headphones because they allow for a more spacious and immersive sound with the added benefit of not having to shout while communicating in online matches.

 Likewise, these headphones are great for people who need to stay aware of their surroundings.
-You’d like to enjoy your tunes or play a game but you’re waiting for a delivery?
-Well now you can hear the doorbell!
+Perhaps you’d like to enjoy your tunes or play a game but you’re waiting for a delivery?
+Opened-back headphones won’t let you miss the doorbell.

 Last but not least, the open nature of these headphones also helps with ventilation.

-What’s more, their bass comes across as more powerful given that it is directed towards your ear and nothing else.
-The main downside of closed-back headphones, aside from the narrower soundstage, is that they get hot quickly since there’s no ventilation.
+What’s more, their bass is more powerful given that it’s directed towards your ear and nothing else.
+The main downside of closed-back headphones, aside from the narrower soundstage, is overheating due to the lack of ventilation.

-These terms don’t clash with any of the others, but we believe they bear mentioning in this article.
+These terms don’t clash with any of the others, but we believe they should be mentioned in this article too.
 The choice between closed-back and open-back can be just as important as the choice between on-ear and over-ear devices, or the choice between getting headphones or a headset.

-In conclusion, headphone terminology can be rather confusing at first… and even once you’ve got a firm grasp on them, it can still be problematic at times.
-We don’t know what earphones are.
+In conclusion, headphone terminology can be rather confusing at first.
+Even after you’ve got a firm grasp on them, it can still be problematic at times.
+Even we don’t know what earphones are.

-But we hope this article has helped you distinguish between these terms.
-There’s a lot to consider when shopping for a new pair of cans.
-Headphones, headsets, on-ear, over-ear, closed-back, open-back… it can be a lot.
-The only exception to this are earbuds, which are simple to understand and hard to confuse with anything else.
+Hopefully this article has helped you distinguish between these terms.
+There’s a lot to consider when shopping for a new pair of cans, be it headphones, headsets, on-ear, over-ear, closed-back, open-back… The only exception to this are earbuds, which are simple to understand and hard to confuse with anything else.

-The terminology used on this website is in your best interest, but it’s not the only one out there like we said, and you’re of course free to choose whichever one makes matters simpler for you.
+The terminology used on this website is in your best interest.
+However, it’s not the only one out there like we said, and you’re of course free to choose whichever one makes matters simpler for you.

 In any case, we hope it helps!